nuggetInc/advent_of_code/solutions/year2023/src/day03/README.md

 ## --- Day 3: Gear Ratios ---
-You and the Elf eventually reach a  station; he says the gondola lift will take you up to the **water source**, but this is as far as he can bring you.
+You and the Elf eventually reach a [gondola lift](https://en.wikipedia.org/wiki/Gondola_lift) station; he says the gondola lift will take you up to the **water source**, but this is as far as he can bring you.
 You go inside.

 It doesn't take long to find the gondolas, but there seems to be a problem: they're not moving.